 I am not making this up.

-Here’s the statistics from WPforms– over 19% small business founders believe that their businesses grow more than 25% with a website.
+Here are the statistics from WPforms– over 19% of small lash business founders believe that their businesses grow more than 25% with a website.
 So if imagine if you were to start a business by connecting with clientele around your geographic location, without ever leaving your studio?
 Sounds crazy-good right?
 It’s not too hard, artists.

 7 Steps to Grow Your Lash Business Without Spending Lotta Money